secureblue/secureblue/POSTINSTALL-README.md

 The custom rule allows the group`diskadmin` to do the actions for unlocking and mounting these drives.
 Note the requirement on `active` and `local`, and the exactly specified actions.

+**NOTES**
+- In this example, using *external* drives does not require any privileges, so USB adapters for SSDs should all work.
+If they don't work, this is a bug on the device.
+- Access to system drives can be used to gain root access on the system

 ## Chromium extension

 1. Go to [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh?pli=1) ([Why Lite?](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security))